Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 We've learned that a common pattern is to have an ID column in each table, which will help uniquely identify each record.
 This column is usually the table's primary key.
 However, we'll learn that, when adding new records, keeping track of the next unique ID number is hard work.

-As a helpful pattern, we'll see in the `CREATE TABLE` examples below the syntax `id INT PRIMARY KEY GENERATED ALWAYS AS IDENTITY`.
+As a helpful pattern, we'll see in the `CREATE TABLE` examples below the line `id INT PRIMARY KEY GENERATED ALWAYS AS IDENTITY`.

 - `id INT` says that there is a column named `id` of the data type integer
 - `PRIMARY KEY` designates that this column `id` is the primary key of the table
 - `GENERATED ALWAYS AS IDENTITY` designates that Postgres should always generate this id for us

-Postgres is great at managing
+Postgres is great at managing what the next best ID and primary key is.
+Ideally, we will never need to _set_ any primary keys.

 ### Examples on Creating Tables